nikvo1/napari-nuclephaser/docs/General information/Object detection overview.rst

         :align: center
         :alt: The image didn't load(

         Two steps in automatic objects tracking.
 Frames are taken from `Cell Tracking Challenge <https://celltrackingchallenge.net/>`_.
 Markers are created with NuclePhaser.
+Instead of bounding boxes, large green points are drawn at the center of those boxes.

 YOLO algorithms
 +++++++++++++++